makrai/notes/huang2104-factual-absive-summ.md

   * their format is closer to human-edited summaries and output is more readable
 * hE, distortion or fabrication of factual information in the article
   * previous evaluation methods of text summarization are not suitable for this
-* the current research In response is predominantly divided into two
+* the current research in response is predominantly divided into two
   * fact-aware evaluation metrics to select outputs without factual inconsistenc
   * new summarization systems towards factual consistency
 * we presenting a comprehensive review of these